-If we have a long history in our campaigns we can look at the deviations that THE CTR has undergone throughout his life and how they have affected the level of results.
-We will know if we have a CTR is good compared to previous situations: if it has been better other times or if on the contrary we are achieving historical maxima.
+If we have a long history in our campaigns we can look at the deviations that the CTR has undergone throughout his life and how they have affected the level of results.
+We will know if we have a CTR is good compared to previous situations: if it has been better other times or if on the contrary we are achieving an historical maximum.

 We should not despise the results (conversions) when it comes to doing this analysis, as there are cases where lower CTRs give rise to greater profitability for the Advertiser.

 Although it is advisable to compare the CTR of the different campaigns of an advertiser, we must take into account that there are natural differences between different types of campaigns, and therefore, remember that we should always compare campaigns that are of the same typology, apples and apples!

 The search network usually has a much HIGHER CTR than the Display network.
 It is a characteristic behavior of each network, because the intention of buying (or conversion) is much higher in the search network, because the user is actively looking for something that is willing to make that conversion.